OpenZeppelin/openzeppelin-upgrades/packages/plugin-buidler/README.md

 # OpenZeppelin Buidler Upgrades

-**Buidlerp plugin for deploying and managing upgradeable contracts.** This package adds functions to your buidler scripts so you can deploy and upgrade proxies for your contracts.
+**Buidler plugin for deploying and managing upgradeable contracts.** This package adds functions to your buidler scripts so you can deploy and upgrade proxies for your contracts.
 Depends on `ethers.js`.

 ## Installation